huangdijia/local-ai/README.md

 ## Introduction

-This project is a simple implementation of a local AI model based on Github models.
+This project is a simple implementation of a local AI model based on [Github Models](https://gh.io/models).
 The idea is to use the Github API to search for a model and download it to the local machine.
 The model can then be used for inference on local data.

 ## Installation